-- FS Orlando is not owned by Disney, but it is on Disney property.
-It is a “good neighbor” hotel, which means that FS guests have access to Extra Magic Hours and Disney FastPass+ up to 60 days prior to visit.
+- Four Seasons Orlando is not owned by Disney, but it is on Disney property.
+It is a “good neighbor” hotel, which means that FS guests have access to Extra Magic Hours.
+FS guests also get Disney FastPass+ up to 60 days prior to visit.

 - On-site amenities include golf and tennis, 3 different pool areas, a lazy river, spa, and 6 different dining options.

 - The property is edged by a natural Everglades sanctuary, making it feel like you are worlds away from “busy.”

 - There is a program for kids ages 4-12 called Kids for All Seasons.
 We obviously didn’t use it since E is only 18 months old, but the facilities all looked like a kid’s dream vacation.

 - Download the Four Seasons app before you go!
 You can make a dinner reservation, order room service, or ask questions.
 (I loved using this during our stay, especially when E was sleeping and I didn’t want to make any extra noise.)

 This was my first time staying at Four Seasons Orlando, and I’m not sure I will ever be able to stay anywhere else in central Florida.